 Being a small town, Bristol does not have a public transit system used by locals to get to and from work.

-The per capita income in Bristol in 2022 was $19,294, which is low income relative to Georgia and the nation.
-This equates to an annual income of $77,176 for a family of four.
-However, Bristol contains both very wealthy and poor people as well.
-Bristol also has one of the higher rates of people living in poverty in the nation, with 33.61% of its population below the federal poverty line.
+The per capita income in Bristol in 2022 was $27,536, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $110,144 for a family of four.

 Bristol is an extremely ethnically-diverse town.
 The people who call Bristol home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bristol residents report their race to be Black or African-American, followed by White.
+The greatest number of Bristol residents report their race to be White.
 Important ancestries of people in Bristol include French Canadian, English, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Bristol is English.
 Other important languages spoken here include Italian and African languages.

-In addition, the real estate in this neighborhood consists of more mobile homes than 97.5% of all neighborhoods in America, with 38.6% of the occupied housing here being classified as mobile homes.
+The real estate in this neighborhood consists of more mobile homes than 98.0% of all neighborhoods in America, with 41.1% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

 The neighbors in the neighborhood in Bristol are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 44.4% of the neighborhoods in America.
-With 12.6% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 55.3% of U.S. neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 52.9% of the neighborhoods in America.
+In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the neighborhood in Bristol, GA, residents most commonly identify their ethnicity or ancestry as English (6.7%).
-There are also a number of people of French Canadian ancestry (2.9%), and residents who report Irish roots (2.3%), and some of the residents are also of German ancestry (1.9%), along with some Mexican ancestry residents (1.2%), among others.
+In the neighborhood in Bristol, GA, residents most commonly identify their ethnicity or ancestry as English (7.6%).
+There are also a number of people of South American ancestry (3.4%), and residents who report French Canadian roots (2.1%), and some of the residents are also of Irish ancestry (2.1%), along with some German ancestry residents (1.6%), among others.